Always Watching: A Marble Hornets Story: Plot

 The three go on the run, trying to escape the Operator and find out what happened to Dan and his family.
-Eventually, Charlie's informant tells him that Dan used his money to purchase a home in a new location.
-Then they discover that the house has been burnt down.
-They locate a storm shelter with a working camera feed that caught everything going on in the house.
-The feed reveals that Dan smothered his daughter Tara (Morgan Bastin) before being killed himself by his wife Rose (Alexandra Holden), who then burned the house down.
+Eventually, they learn that Dan used his money to purchase a new home, which had been burned down.
+They locate a storm shelter with a working camera feed, which reveals that Dan killed his daughter Tara (Morgan Bastin) before being killed himself by his wife Rose (Alexandra Holden), who then burned the house down.

-They then go to the local sheriff (George Back), who informs them that Rose survived the fire and that she is locked up in an asylum.
-The three manage to contact Rose, who proceeds to calmly inform them that she believes the monster came into their life because Dan became interested in it.
+They contact Rose, now locked up in an asylum, who informs them that she believes the Operator came into their life because Dan became interested in it.
 When she sees the Operator Symbol on Sara's arm, she attacks her.
-Sara, Milo, and Charlie are forced to leave while medical staff restrains Rose.
-Completely out of options, they decide to make a last stand in a cabin.
+The crew are forced to leave while medical staff restrain Rose.
+They decide to make a last stand against the Operator in a cabin.
 After setting the whole place up with cameras, Milo notices that the camera picked up a detail he missed at the hospital: Rose's mark was gone.

-The crew is then attacked by The Operator.
+The crew is then attacked by the Operator.
 Milo hangs himself, believing that if he dies, Charlie and Sara will be safe.
 The Operator seemingly leaves after Milo dies, but Milo's dead body suddenly rises from the ground like a zombie.
 It grabs a pipe and beats Charlie to death before catching and killing Sara.
-Milo then falls to the floor, his eyes a solid white.
-Moments later, The Operator appears, and his movements seemingly loop.
+Milo then falls to the floor with pale eyes.
+Moments later, the Operator appears, and his movements seemingly loop.
 He then vanishes, and Milo's eyes return to normal.

-The movie ends with Dan and Rose leaving a sale, where Dan has purchased a camera with a "college project tape" inside, presumably a tape from the student film-within-a-film of the original Marble Hornets webseries.
+The film ends with Dan and Rose leaving a sale, where Dan has purchased a camera with a "college project tape" inside, presumably a tape from the student film-within-a-film of the original Marble Hornets webseries.